SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus: SpineGPT: A Specialized Clinical Collaborator

-This study employs the Qwen2.5-VL-7B-Instruct model within a curriculum learning framework for subsequent training phases, aimed at enhancing the model’s applicability and proficiency in the field of orthopedic spine care.
+This study employs a curriculum learning framework for subsequent training phases, aimed at enhancing the model’s applicability and proficiency in the field of orthopedic spine care.
 The training process is divided into three stages, each integrating distinct datasets and training strategies to progressively strengthen the model's performance in spinal health.

 \paragraph{General and Orthopedic Foundational Learning} In this initial stage, we utilized several publicly available medical text datasets, including medical-o1-reasoning-SFT \citep{24}, Medical-R1-Distill-Data \citep{24}, and MedThoughts-8K \citep{64}.
 Additionally, we incorporated a diverse set of 150,000 multimodal instruction fine-tuning samples uniformly sampled from PubMedVision \citep{27}.
 The primary objective during this phase is to develop the model's foundational capabilities in the medical field and to enhance its performance across various contexts.
 Subsequently, we trained on data from the SpineMed-450k dataset that pertained to non-spinal categories.
 Our findings indicate that this non-spinal data significantly improved the model’s performance on the SpineBench benchmark, highlighting the importance of broadening the knowledge base to enhance task-specific performance.